 Taking a Break from Kefir

-The fermentation process slows down the colder it is, which makes the fridge a great place to start if you need to take a break from making daily batches of kefir.
-But before you take a break, make sure your grains have been actively fermenting for 3 to 4 weeks.
+Cooler temperatures slow down the fermentation process, which makes the fridge a great place to start if you need to take a break from making daily batches of kefir.

 Refrigerate for Short Breaks (up to 3 weeks)

 - Place 1 tsp of kefir grains in a jar or container with 2-4 cups of milk.
 The longer the break, the more milk you need.
+The grains will continue fermenting the milk but at a slower pace, so you need to make sure they still have the 'food' they need!

 - When you’re ready to start making fresh kefir, separate the grains and place them in fresh milk to culture as usual.
+It may take a few days for them to recalibrate and get back to normal but just feed them every 24 hours as you normally would!

 - Once rinsed, pat dry the kefir grains with a clean paper towel.